Near Infrared (NIR) test

 However, 3% of plates are currently misread by ANPR cameras* - a potential 1 million vehicles being misidentified every day, and that's before cloned plates.

-The E rules should reduce that number by ensuring the right NIR contrast between the plate background and plate digits - meaning the plate can be read at speed.
+The new 145e rules hope reduce that number by ensuring the right NIR contrast between the plate background and plate digits - meaning the plate can be read at speed.

 How are plates tested?